 - Fashion and Textile design Innovation: Modular design, Computer-aid design, Social manufacturing, Laser cutting technology, Digital Fabrication.

-- Pedagogical issues regarding innovation, creativity and entrepreneurship.
+- Pedagogical issues regarding innovation, creativity and entrepreneurship in fashion and textiles.